MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/kafka-support.md

 - `UsernamePasswordCredential`
 - `ManagedIdentityCredential`

 If none of these types of credentials are found, the credential chain via `DefaultAzureTokenCredential` will be used to obtain credentials from application properties, environment variables, managed identity, or IDEs.
-For detailed information, see the [Spring Cloud Azure authentication](#spring-cloud-azure-authentication) section.
+For detailed information, see [Spring Cloud Azure authentication](authentication.md).

-#### Plain connection string authentication
+### Plain connection string authentication

 For the connection string authentication mode, you can use connection string authentication directly or use the Azure Resource Manager to retrieve the connection string.
 For more information about the usage, see the [Basic usage for connection string authentication](#basic-usage-connection-string) section.

 > [!NOTE]
 > Since version of 4.3.0, connection string authentication is deprecated in favor of OAuth authentications.

-### Configuration
+## Configuration

-#### Configurable properties when using Kafka support with OAuth authentication
+### Configurable properties when using Kafka support with OAuth authentication

 Spring Cloud Azure for Kafka supports the following two levels of configuration options:

 1. Spring Cloud Azure for Event Hubs Kafka properties.
-2. The global authentication configuration options of `credential` and `profile` with prefixes of `spring.cloud.azure`.
+1. The global authentication configuration options of `credential` and `profile` with prefixes of `spring.cloud.azure`.
-3. Kafka-specific level configurations.
+1. Kafka-specific level configurations.
 The Kafka-level configurations are also available for Spring Boot and Spring Cloud Stream binders for `common`, `consumer`, `producer`, or `admin` scopes, which have different prefixes.

 The global properties are exposed via `com.azure.spring.cloud.autoconfigure.context.AzureGlobalProperties`.
 The Kafka-specific properties are exposed via `org.springframework.boot.autoconfigure.kafka.KafkaProperties` (Spring Boot) and `org.springframework.cloud.stream.binder.kafka.properties.KafkaBinderConfigurationProperties` (Spring Cloud Stream binder).